Back to Blog

 Your Skills Stack isn't just for applying to jobs; it's for attracting them.
 It allows you to position yourself for roles you're partially qualified for on paper but fully capable of in practice.

 • Speak the Language of Value: In your network and online bios, use your stack narrative.
 "I help companies improve user retention by blending data analysis with UX design principles."
 This attracts opportunities that seek that specific blend.
+However, a caveat: don't stretch your stack too thin.
+Claiming expertise in ten adjacent fields can look scattered.
+Depth in two or three complementary areas is more credible.
+For a look at how to avoid overloading your page, see our breakdown of common portfolio mistakes that look unprofessional.

 For developers, this stack approach is particularly powerful.
 Showcasing code is essential, but framing it within business and user context is what sets you apart.
 Learn specific tactics in our focused guide on how to create a standout developer portfolio.